NORDIC STOCKS - Factors to watch on Oct 30

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-HELSINKI Oct 30 The following stocks may be affected by newspaper reports and other factors on Tuesday:
+STOCKHOLM Oct 30 The following stocks may be affected by newspaper reports and other factors on Wednesday:

 YIT